Queen leads tributes as Emma Raducanu celebrates US Open success

 “It is a remarkable achievement at such a young age, and is testament to your hard work and dedication.

-Henman, who reached the semi-finals of the US Open in 2004, had been a constant source of support for Raducanu courtside in New York and believes more titles will follow this debut win.
+Henman, who reached the semi-finals of the US Open in 2004, had been a constant source of support for Raducanu courtside in New York and believes more titles will follow her debut major win.

-“What she has achieved, second grand slam and the way she has gone about it, she will win more of these, she is that good,” he told Amazon Prime.
+“What she has achieved, (appearing in a) second grand slam and the way she has gone about it, she will win more of these, she is that good,” he told Amazon Prime.

+It is a remarkable achievement at such a young age, and is testament to your hard work and dedication.

 Rusedski was a runner-up at Flushing Meadows in 1997 and, like his fellow Amazon Prime pundit, is sure this is only the start for the player from Kent.

 He added: “A star was born tonight.
-The first set of tennis was the best set of tennis I have seen in a women’s finals for a long time.
+The first set of tennis was the best set of tennis I have seen in a women’s final for a long time.

 “It still feels so surreal – that was just an incredible performance from Emma, and from Leylah,” she told Amazon Prime.